sheltermanager/asm3/src/static/pages/manual/_sources/reports.txt

   with [title] and with the [parentkey] being the name of a field from the current report data to pass down to the subreport.
 The report output is embedded in the current report.
 You can use the $PARENTKEY$ field in the subreport to access this value for filtering your data.

-Note that you can nest reports to an unlimited depth.
+  .. note:: You can nest reports to an unlimited depth.
 You can pass an unlimited number of fields to a subreport, accessible as $PARENTARGX$ where X is the number of the argument you want to access in the subreport query.

 Here is an example report to show all animals currently on the shelter, with their picture, grouped by their internal location and giving totals for each::